zht8506/Assess-Any-Image/README.md

 ## Usage

 Our gamma can be used as a ready-made image evaluation model.
-Please download the pretrained gamma weight.
+Please download the pretrained gamma weight and see file `infer_demo/infer.py`.
 ```
 cd infer_demo
 python infer.py